Without this step you cannot proceed in the application process

 If you lose or destroy your passport after you apply for J1 WAT 2019, you must immediately contact the USIT programmes department.
 Please e-mail as an attachment or post a clear copy of your new passport as soon as you receive it to the USIT Programmes Dept in Dublin.
 Make sure your new passport is issued with exactly the same personal details as your original passport.
 Any changes in your passport details will result in USIT having to VOID all issued documents with a cost of €100 to re-issue.

 US Embassy Interview

 All applicants will be called for interview at the US Embassy as part of the issuing process of a J-1 visa.
-Appointments will begin in January/February 2017 for early applicants.
+Appointments will begin in February 2019 for early applicants.
 Northern Ireland students will attend their interview in Belfast and ROI students will attend in Dublin.
 The embassy fee is separate to the overall costs.